nativemindnet/Braindler/README.md

 Experience the future of AI with RoboGPT, designed to help users efficiently tackle tasks, achieve their goals, and enhance human communication through active online engagement.

 ## 🚀 Features
-- ⚡ **Internet-based Actions:** Execute tasks and interact with online resources effectively
+- ⚡ **Internet-based Actions:** Execute tasks and interact with online resources.
 - 🌐 **Web-Based Search:** Utilize web-based resources to gather information and identify solutions.
 - 👥 **Multi-User Mode:** Support multi-user mode for group collaboration and management.
 Users can assign tasks, communicate with each other, and monitor progress together.
 - 💬 **Communicate with Individuals and Groups:** Seamlessly engage with people and organizations